List of The League of Gentlemen characters: Charity Shop Workers

 Vinnie Wythenshaw and Reenie Calver are two old ladies (Shearsmith and Pemberton) obsessed with carrier bags and whether the toys people donate have the "special mark".
 They are disorganised and skittish and have a particular dislike for the "Spastic" charity shop and "that Merrill", an unseen co-worker who works when they are "ill" on Thursdays.
 Reenie has a hearing disorder meaning that she misinterprets practically everything Vinnie or a customer says.
 They berate customers for being rude, even though their rudeness is often acceptable given the difficulty they have in processing even the simplest task.

-In Series 3, Vinnie is killed when she falls off her motorised mobility scooter onto a large spike, in the process of chasing a red plastic bag that flew out of the charity shop window.
-This bag plays an important role in connecting all the storylines in Series 3 and having great significance in the motor accident at the end of each episode which links all the stories into one larger narrative as the accident is seen from differing character's viewpoints.
+In Series 3, Vinnie is killed when she falls off her motorised mobility scooter onto a large spike while chasing a red plastic bag that flew out of the charity shop window.
+This bag plays an important role in connecting all the storylines in Series 3 and has great significance in the motor accident at the end of each episode, which links all the stories into one larger narrative as the accident is seen from differing character's viewpoints.
 Her replacement turns out to be Keith Drop, whom Reenie befriends after losing her best friend.
 However, Keith reveals his true identity to be Papa Lazarou.
 Reenie and Brian follow him back to his house, attempting to find out what has happened to Brian's wife, but both are then kidnapped and imprisoned; Reenie inside a crocodile, Brian in an elephant.
 Whilst the charity shop is briefly shown, neither Vinnie nor Reenie appear in the 2017 specials.

-Papa Lazarou has also been taking the possessions of his "wives" to sell at the charity shop, and this is why Brian begins to suspect that "Keith" (aka Papa Lazarou) knows something about his wife's disappearance when he finds a brooch that she was wearing on the day she went missing for sale in the shop.
+Papa Lazarou has also been taking the possessions of his "wives" to sell at the charity shop, and this is why Brian begins to suspect that "Keith" (aka Papa Lazarou) knows something about his wife's disappearance when he finds a brooch, that she was wearing on the day she went missing, for sale in the shop.